Portrait of a Woman in Yellow (detail of an unfinished portrait showing the underpainting in the shadowed side of the face)

 The Royal Collection, Buckingham Palace, London

 In its simplest terms, an underpainting is a monochrome version of the final painting intended to initially fix the composition, give volume and substance to the forms, and distribute darks and lights in order to create the effect of illumination.
 The lack of color probably explains the word "dead" in the term "dead painting."
-Color was then applied over the underpainting only when it was thoroughly dry.
-Underpaintings were usually executed in warm earth tones on neutral gray grounds.
+Color was applied over the underpainting only when it was thoroughly dry.
+Underpaintings were usually executed in warm earth tones on neutral gray or warm brown grounds.
 Raw umber, at times mixed with black, were frequently used for this purpose.
 Cool gray underpaintings were also employed.
 An example of a sketchy, warm brown underpainting can be seen in the right-hand side of the face of an unfinished portrait by the Italian painter Andrea del Sarto (see detail image left).
 Few underpaintings have survived.

 In Leonardo da Vinci's unfinished Adoration of the Magi (right), both the initial drawing and various stages of the underpainting can be clearly seen.
 Rubens used white to heighten the illuminated areas of the underpainting.